ljjTYJR/PapersReading/Point_Set_Registration.md

       in practice for many real-world applications.
     - Intuitively, we can view EM as a statistical generalization of ICP: The E Step estimates data associations, replacing ICP’s matching step, while the M Step maximizes the expected likelihood conditioned on these data associations, replacing ICP’s distance minimization step over matched pairs.
     - Under a single scale, the point cloud modeling and matching process might succumb to noise or sampling inadequacies if the given modeling fidelity is not appropriate to the local data distribution.
+  - Cons:
+    - But it does not account for outliers in its probabilistic modeling, making it not robust to outliers and missing points.
   - Tips:
     - The covariance of the Gaussian model can be used to describe the geometric features of the point cluster.
   - TODO: (:question:)
     - How to solve the optimization need more read.
   - :train2: Can be used in other algorithms.
   - :high_brightness: 1.
 Speed up by estimating the weight of two GMMs to speed up the process.
        2) Wether can be added the assessment similar to Fuzzy-based.
        3) Globally Registration.
        4) set-to-set? 在Hierarchical条件下？
        5) Estimate the geomertic features by the property of cluster?